rishabh9/riko/README.md

  and `riko.connect.timeout` respectively.
 If none are provided, then the defaults of Retrofit2 are maintained.

+Another system property, `riko.server.url` can be used to configure a different base URL for the client.

 #### Including Riko in your project

 ###### Maven